zafar-saleem/NodeScalableArchitecture/README.md

 ## Client side for this project
 To test this project using browser I implemented the client side of this project which is in react and redux.
 The blog for that could be found here https://medium.com/@zafarsaleem/login-using-react-redux-redux-saga-86b26c8180e.

+### Real world project
+I developed a complete real world project using this architecture which can be found [here](https://github.com/zafar-saleem/timeoff-server).
+Please go ahead a explore it and leave feedback if you can.